Ruth Ellis: Murder

 At around 9:30 pm, Blakely and his friend Clive Gunnell emerged.
-Blakely passed Ellis waiting on the pavement when she stepped out of the doorway of Henshaw's, a newsagent next to The Magdala.
-As Blakely searched for the keys to his car, Ellis took a .38 calibre Smith & Wesson Victory Model revolver from her handbag and fired five shots at Blakely.
+Blakely passed Ellis, who was waiting on the pavement, when she stepped out of the doorway of Henshaw's, a newsagent next to The Magdala.
+As Blakely searched for the keys to his car, Ellis took a .38 calibre Smith & Wesson Victory Model revolver from her handbag and fired five shots at him.
 The first shot missed.
-Ruth pursued Blakely as he started to run around the car, firing a second shot which caused him to collapse onto the pavement.
-She then stood over him and fired three more bullets, with one fired less than half an inch from his back, leaving powder burns on his skin.
+She pursued Blakely as he ran around the car, firing a second shot that caused him to collapse onto the pavement.
+She then stood over him and fired three more bullets, one discharged less than half an inch from his back, leaving powder burns on his skin.

-Ellis was seen to stand over Blakely as she repeatedly tried to fire the revolver's sixth shot, finally firing it into the ground.
-This bullet ricocheted off the road and injured Gladys Yule, a bystander, who lost the use of her right thumb.
+Ellis was seen to stand over Blakely as she repeatedly attempted to fire the revolver's sixth shot, finally discharging it into the ground.
+This bullet ricocheted off the road and injured a bystander, Gladys Yule, who lost the use of her right thumb.

 Trial

-Ellis, in apparent shock, asked Gunnell, "Will you call the police, Clive?"
+Ellis, apparently in shock, asked Gunnell, "Will you call the police, Clive?"
 She was arrested immediately by an off-duty policeman, who heard her say, "I am guilty, I'm a little confused."
 Blakely's body was taken to hospital with multiple fatal wounds to the intestines, liver, lung, aorta and trachea.
 Originally taken in as evidence, the revolver is now in the Metropolitan Police's Crime Museum.

-At Hampstead police station, Ellis appeared to be calm and not obviously under the influence of drink or other drugs.
+At Hampstead police station, Ellis appeared calm and not obviously under the influence of drink or other drugs.
 She made her first appearance at a magistrates' court the next day, 16 April, and was ordered to be held on remand.
-Ellis was twice examined by principal Medical Officer, M. R. Penry Williams, who failed to find evidence of mental illness; an electroencephalograph examination on 3 May found no abnormality.
-While on remand, Ruth was examined by psychiatrist Duncan Whittaker for the defence and by Alexander Dalzell on behalf of the Home Office.
+Ellis was twice examined by the principal Medical Officer, M. R. Penry Williams, who found no evidence of mental illness; an electroencephalograph examination on 3 May also found no abnormality.
+While on remand, she was examined by psychiatrist Duncan Whittaker for the defence and by Alexander Dalzell on behalf of the Home Office.
 Neither found evidence of insanity.

 On 20 June 1955, Ellis appeared in the Number One Court at the Old Bailey, London, before Mr Justice Havers.
-She was dressed in a black suit and white silk blouse with freshly bleached and coiffured blonde hair.
+She wore a black suit and white silk blouse, with freshly bleached and coiffured blonde hair.
 Her defending counsel, Aubrey Melford Stevenson, supported by Sebag Shaw and Peter Rawlinson, expressed concern about her appearance (and dyed blonde hair) but she did not alter it to appear less striking.

-The only question put to Ellis by prosecutor Christmas Humphreys was, "When you fired the revolver at close range into the body of David Blakely, what did you intend to do?"; her answer was, "It's obvious when I shot him I intended to kill him."
-This reply guaranteed a guilty verdict and the mandatory death sentence.
-The jury took twenty minutes to convict her.
+The only question put to Ellis by prosecutor Christmas Humphreys was, "When you fired the revolver at close range into the body of David Blakely, what did you intend to do?"
+She replied, "It's obvious when I shot him I intended to kill him."
+This answer guaranteed a guilty verdict and the mandatory death sentence.
+The jury took 20 minutes to convict her.